aykutz/stm32-F4XX-usart-bootloader/README.md

+Silicon Room Project Video ->

+You can reach me through my YouTube channel.

 # Don't pass without reading

-The project consists of four parts.

 -> F4_application (main.c and main.h):
 This is the application that runs on the MCU in Sectors 2 to 7.
 It contains the main functions of the MCU.
 In this project, a LED blink operation is implemented.